 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is it okay to store wine bottles upside down?
 While storing wine horizontally (on its side) is the best, storing wine bottles upside down with the cork facing down is acceptable since you will be keeping the cork moist.
-Some potential issues with storing wine bottles upside down is that sediment will settle near the cork and mix with your wine and also with gravity pushing against the cork, you could experience slow leaks of wine through the cork.
+Some potential issues with storing wine bottles upside down are that sediment will settle near the cork and mix with your wine, and also, with gravity pushing against the cork, you could experience slow leaks of wine through the cork.

 If sediment build-up in wine isn’t an issue for you and you are willing to take your chances with gravity, storing bottles upside down can be a viable option.